 These backups, coupled with the above-mentioned security features, make sure that your sites will be safe with FastComet.

 However, I don’t recommend relying solely on the backups provided by your host, be it FastComet or any other.
-You should have a separate backup plan connected with remote storage.
+You should always have a separate backup program connected with remote storage.

 If you are on WordPress, check my post about the best backup & restore plugins that can secure your site’s content better than any web host.